Nitale/EstateApplication/README.md

 # EstateApplication
-A student project to improve application programming.
+A student project to learn application programming.